 L.L.
 Estrella, M.P.
 Balanay, D.H.
 Kim.
 The effect of donor group rigidification on the electronic and optical properties of arylamine-based metal-free dyes for dye-sensitized solar cells: A computational study.
 J. Phys.
 Chem.
 A 120 (2016) 5917.

-This project is in collaboration with Dr. Annie Ng's research group (School of Engineering and Digital Sciences).
+This project is in collaboration with the research group of Dr. Annie Ng (School of Engineering and Digital Sciences).

 Perovskite solar cells are a type of solar cells that use materials with perovskite structure as the active layer for light collection.
 Molecular engineering of perovskite photovoltaics involves the design and synthesis of new materials that can improve the efficiency and stability of perovskite solar cells.
 In this research, we focus on interface engineering, synthesis of semiconductors for better adhesion and good crystallinity of the perovskite layer, etc.

 B. Davlatiyarov, K. Akmurzina, A. Seralin, G. Bizhanova, B. Baptayev, M.P.
 Balanay, A. Ng.
 Investigation of synthesis and deposition methods for Cesium-based perovskite quantum dots for solar cell applications.
 Eurasian Chem.-Technol.
 J. 24 (2022) 241.
 DOI:10.18321/ectj1437.

 Z. Yelzhanova, G. Nigmetova, D. Aidarkhanov, B. Daniyar, B. Baptayev, M.P.
 Balanay, A.N.
 Jumabekov, A. Ng.
 A morphological study of solvothermally grown SnO2 nanostructures for application in Perovskite solar cells.
 Nanomaterials 12 (2022) 1686.
 DOI:10.3390/nano12101686.